jjohnson35mps/finalprojectJeffJohnson/README.md

  - No unhandled exceptions surfaced in terminal logs.
  - Authentication-protected endpoints redirected safely and consistently.
  - The system remained responsive and stable throughout high-volume concurrent load.
- - Invalid API requests (e.g., Cloudflare Radar with wrong parameters) did not break the UI and were captured safely.

 Conclusion
 The ShadowScan system demonstrates strong resilience, graceful error handling, and full alignment with INF601